Qumulo/docs/configuring-prometheus-grafana-metrics-api.md

 {% include content-reuse/openmetrics-api-introduction.md %}

-This section describes how you can configure Prometheus (an open-source, time-series database and collection system) to connect to the Qumulo API and poll its data at regular intervals.
+This section describes how you can configure Prometheus (an open-source time-series database and collection system) to connect to the Qumulo API and poll its data at regular intervals.
 It also describes how you can use Grafana (an open-source analytics tool) to create dashboards with graphs and data that you can use to monitor the health of your Qumulo cluster, generate alerts, and improve your capacity statistics.

 **Important**: To use the OpenMetrics API, you you must configure your cluster to emit metrics without authentication.
 If your cluster isn't configured for this, open a request at [Qumulo Care](https://care.qumulo.com/hc/en-us/requests/new).